-We begin our event leaving Seville as we set off towards one of the noblest towns in Cádiz, Jerez.
+We begin our event leaving the bustling town of Seville, heading south through the pretty Spanish towns and villages, until we reach our first morning water stop near Los Palacios y Villafranca.
+Continuing south we take in Las Cabezas de San Juan, Lebrija and El Cuervo de Sevilla before finishing in one of the noblest towns in Cádiz, Jerez.
 Known for its wines, horses and flamenco dancing, Jerez, which is also famous for its production of brandy and sherry, is a charming old town that dates back to the Moorish times with beautiful palm lined squares.
-As we continue on, we head to the coastal town and final destination for the night, Puerto Real.
-This environmentally protected region is an ornithologist’s delight, being a permanent home to a wide variety of birds and our place of rest for the evening.
+A great place to stop for some well earned rest!

-After breakfast, we will continue our challenge heading to, and bisecting, the Sierra de Grazalema, one of Spain’s most ecologically outstanding areas.
+After breakfast, we will continue our ride heading east to the Sierra de Grazalema, one of Spain’s most ecologically outstanding areas.
 The National park is famous for its spectacularly rugged limestone landscape of cliffs, gullies, caves and gorges, as well as Andalucia’s famous ‘Pueblos Blancos’ or ‘White Villages’.
-On leaving the National Park you will arrive in Ronda, a picturesque town at the head of the 100m deep El Tajo canyon, where you will stay for the night.
+On leaving the National Park you will encounter a final climb into Ronda, a utterly picturesque town at the head of the 100m deep El Tajo canyon, where you will stay for the night.
+This truly is a stunning place to see and stay, and of course with plenty of restaurants for you to choose to eat.
 Evening meal in Ronda is not included giving you the freedom to explore the local cuisine in your own time.

 Day 4 – Ronda to Malaga

-Riding out from Ronda this morning, you will make your way into traditional Spanish countryside.
-Riding past rural fincas and olive groves we head to El Burgo, a beautiful village perched on the most eastern tip of Sierra de Grazalema, where we will have our first drinks stop of the day.
-Continuing on we head towards the picturesque mountain village of Alozaina before cycling south east towards Malaga and the culmination of the ride.
-Our fantastic finish at the ancient amphitheater built in the 1st century by Emperor Caesar Augustus, is a truly magnificent finish to our ride, where champagne and celebrations will be many!
+Riding out from Ronda this morning, continuing east bound, you will make your way into traditional Spanish countryside.
+Riding past rural fincas and olive groves as we head to El Burgo, a beautiful village perched on the most eastern tip of Sierra de Grazalema.
+Here, we will have our first drinks stop of the day.
+Continuing on we head towards the picturesque mountain village of Alozaina before continuing easterly towards Malaga and the culmination of the ride.
+Our fantastic finish at the ancient amphitheater built in the 1st century by Emperor Caesar Augustus, is a truly magnificent finish to our ride, where cold beers and celebrations will be many!